 \subsection{Overview}

-In this section we present some experimental results to reinforce conjecture \ref{conj}.
-We proceed by trying to find a counterexample based on our preceding observations.
-In the first part we focus on the complete analysis of small graphs, ie: graphs of at most 9 nodes.
-In the second part we analyze larger families of graphs by random sampling instances.
+In this section we present some experimental results to reinforce Conjecture \ref{conj}.
+We proceed by trying to find a counterexample based on our previous observations.
+In the first part, we focus on the complete analysis of small graphs, that is: graphs of at most 9 nodes.
+In the second part, we analyze larger families of graphs by random sampling instances.